-If you do not wish Visa to provide your new Card number and/or expiration date to merchants or other third parties, please let us know by contacting us directly via the Online Banking Services.
+If you do not wish Visa to provide your new Card number and/or expiration date to merchants or other third parties, please let us know by contacting us directly using our online support tools.

 8.4.1 How to Request a Stop Payment

-If you authorize a merchant or other third party to take payments from your Account using your Card through recurring card payments, you can place a stop payment on one or all of those payments by contacting us via the Online Banking Services.
+If you authorize a merchant or other third party to take payments from your Account using your Card through recurring card payments, you can place a stop payment on one or all of those payments by contacting us directly using our online support tools on our website or app.
 Make sure to submit your request at least three (3) business days before the next payment is scheduled to be made.

 You must provide us with (1) your name, (2) your Account number, (3) the company or person taking the payments, and (4) the date and amount of the scheduled payment you wish to stop.
 If you want all future payments from that company or person stopped, be sure to tell us that as well.
 If you do not provide us with the correct information, such as the correct payee or the correct amount of the payment you wish to stop, we may not be able to stop the payment.